i-smith-jackson-o/i-smith-jackson-o/README.md

-- Primarily self-taught beginner between educational programs.
+- Self-taught, learning more every day.
 - Interests include physics, pure maths, psychology, and astronomy.
-- Currently learning Python with a view toward ML, NLP, and Data Visualization.
+- Currently learning Web Development with a view toward ML, NLP, and Data Visualization.
 - At present I'm simply sharpening my teeth and looking for open source projects I can contribute to.
 - You can reach me at i.smith.jackson.o(at)gmail.com